Everest Base Camp Trek via Salleri Overview

 - Explore the unexplored beauty of the region in its natural form

-- Acclimatization in the famous sherpa capital - Namche Bazaar
+- Acclimatization in the famous Sherpa capital - Namche Bazaar

 - Trekking to the world’s famous base camp and exploring the Khumbu region from the closest distance